-- Rabiner and Fortunato’s Thinking Like Your Editor.
+- Rabiner and Fortunato’s Thinking Like Your Editor (ebook).
 While intended for all non-fiction writers, not just academics, it nevertheless gives extremely useful information on preparing your book proposal.
 It stresses how important style and craft are to the book and its proposal.
 See, for instance, the entire chapter (6) devoted to “Using Narrative Tension.”

 - My articles “What To Do Before Writing an Academic Book Proposal: 4 Crucial Steps” and “When Should You Submit your Academic Book Proposal?”

 - Karen Kelsky’s article “How to Write a Book Proposal.”
 Most of Kelsky’s advice on the topic of writing a book proposal is solid.